yfralam/yfralam.github.io/content/posts/anomalies/CSplusAPS.md

 We knew there was a duality between Chern-Simons theories and fermions on its boundary.
 We split the Chern-Simons partition function into Eta and Arf invariants and used the fact that it is equal to the Eta invariant of a fermion.
 Then we used the APS theorem to rewrite the Eta invariant in terms of [characteristic classes ](https://yfralam.github.io/posts/anomalies/descent/#math-and-subtleties) which we rewrote in terms of their boundary expressions.

 We just derived that in order for Chern-Simons to be well defined, we need a gravitational CS term.
-This is a simple fact that any condensed matter theorist or hight energy theorist could have told you without this machinery, but at least we can be assured the APS theorem and duality holds.
+This is a simple fact that any condensed matter theorist or high energy theorist could have told you without this machinery, but at least we can be assured the APS theorem and duality holds.